PHorg Logo

 A gala dinner for Hollywood's greatest stars hosted by California Governor James "Sunny Jim" Rolph, Jr,

-at the Palace Hotel's Garden Court.
+at The Palace Hotel's Garden Court.
 The colorful Gov Rolph also served as Mayor of San Francisco

 from 1912 to 1931 making him the City's longest serving chief executive.

+.
 RMN PH GC 1957

 October 15, 1957